FoundryApp/foundry-cli/README.md

 ### Homebrew

     brew

 ### Standalone Binary

-The you can download it here:
+The you can download it here

 - **[OSX](github release link)**